keoughcatelin/horiseon/README.md

 Credits
 Description
 The provided code is an HTML document that represents a website.
 It includes various sections, such as a header, main content, sidebar, and footer.
 The website is on digital marketing services.
-This is the finalized website:
-Screenshots of the webpage: ![Alt text](image-2.png)
+This is the finalized website: [Deployed Link](https://keoughcatelin.github.io/horiseon/) Screenshots of the webpage: ![Alt text](image-2.png)

 Changes Made